bitcoin-extras/bitcoin-sweep-privkey/README.md

 Transactions get pushed to the network through your local bitcoind node, so your transactions (if chosen so) never leave your own infrastructure prior to relaying.

-# TODOs

-Important: While everything works autonomous now, we still need to fetch the "transaction history" from a custom place.
-Right now blockchain info is queried in bitcoin/bci.py.

 # Running

 The funds can be swept easily by issuing this command with the private key as an argument.